RustPython/RustPython/README.md

 ## Setup

-To get started, install [wasm-bindgen](https://rustwasm.github.io/wasm-bindgen/whirlwind-tour/basic-usage.html) and [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/).
-You will also need to have `npm` installed.
+To get started, install [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/) and `npm`. ([wasm-bindgen](https://rustwasm.github.io/wasm-bindgen/whirlwind-tour/basic-usage.html) should be installed by `wasm-pack`. if not, install it yourself)

 <!-- Using `rustup` add the compile target `wasm32-unknown-emscripten`.
 To do so you will need to have [rustup](https://rustup.rs/) installed.